 OTHER SEMFINAL ACTION: The top-seeded Helena Bighorns are the host squad when they met the #4 Missoula Junior Bruins) for the other semifinal series that began on Thursday evening (March 14) in Helena, Montana with the Bighorns cruising to a 7-2 win (box score).
 Game two was tonight with Helena looking to close out the series and advance to next week’s Frontier Division Finals against either Great Falls or Bozeman.
 Missoula made sure their season didn’t end on Friday night as they claimed a 2-1 win over Helena (box score) at the Glacier Ice Rink in Missoula, Montana to set up the winner-take-all third game set for Saturday, March 16th at 7:05PM back in Helena, Montana.

 The six-division winning squads (Central, Coastal, Frontier, South, Northeast and West) will then head to the 2019 Fraser Cup National Tournament held in Woodridge, Illinois on March 27-31.
 The national tournament includes two round-robin games for each team followed by two semifinals contests and the championship.

-NEXT CONTEST: The #2 Great Falls Americans will travel for Game 2 in Bozeman, Montana on Saturday, March 16th where they will look to eliminate the Bozeman Ice Dogs from the playoffs with a win in the best-of-three Divisional Semi-Finals.
+NEXT CONTEST: The #2 Great Falls Americans will travel to Bozeman, Montana for Game 2 on Saturday, March 16th where they will look to eliminate the Bozeman Ice Dogs from the playoffs with a win in the best-of-three Divisional Semi-Finals.
 The action gets started at 7:30PM from Haynes Pavilion.
 If a third and decisive game is needed, it will take place in Great Falls on Sunday evening (March 17th) at 7:30PM from the Great Falls Ice Plex.

 To view the 2019 Playoff format and the schedule for the 2019 Fraser Cup Championship tournament, please click here.